 NREVSS conducts surveillance on four types of human coronaviruses other than SARS-CoV-2, which include CoV229E, CoVNL63, CoVOC43 and CoVHKU1.
 People around the world commonly get infected with these four common human coronaviruses.
-In the Northeastern region, test positivity for all four types have dropped to 0%.
+In the Northeastern region, test positivity for all four types remain below 1%.